Pumping at work can be a challenge for many breastfeeding moms. Read everything you need to know about pumping at work and breastfeeding.

 Contact your boss or HR before your first day back

-Finding the pumping room or building a makeshift area shouldn’t fall on your shoulders.
-Instead, ask your boss or HR staff about what arrangements are in place to make that happen.
+Finding the pumping room or building a makeshift area shouldn’t fall on your shoulders, especially that first day.
+Instead, ask your boss or HR staff about the arrangements in place before you go back.

-If they’re setting up a room for you, ask for these arrangements:
+If your work is setting up a room for you, ask for these arrangements:

 - A small refrigerator